nijinjose/Codex-portfolio/_projects/document-ocr-processor.md

 ---
 layout: page
 title: Document OCR Processor
-date: 2024-04-01 # Assigning a recent date, adjust if needed
+date: 2024-04-01
-description: Extracts text from document images using Google Gemini, preserving formatting.
+description: Getting LLMs to extract text from documents while preserving formatting
-img: # Optional: Path to a representative image, e.g., /assets/img/ocr_processor.png
+img: # Optional: Path to a representative image
-importance: 1 # Higher number means more important
+importance: 1
 category: personal
-# github: nijinjose/repo-name # Optional: Add link if you have a public repo
+github: nijinjose/document-ocr-processor
 ---

+## The Problem

+If you've ever tried to extract text from images of documents, you know the pain.
+Traditional OCR tends to mess up formatting, tables get destroyed, and columns become a jumbled mess.
+I needed something that could extract text while keeping the content structured like the original.

-## Project Overview
+## My Solution

-Developed a Python application that leverages Google's Gemini 2.0 Flash LLM to accurately extract text from document images.
+I built a Python tool that leverages Google's Gemini 2.0 Flash LLM to handle document image OCR tasks.
+Unlike traditional OCR, Gemini can actually "see" the document structure and format the extracted text accordingly.

-Key features include:
-*   Command-line interface (CLI) for ease of use.
-*   Batch processing capability for multiple images.
-*   Preservation of basic document formatting during text extraction.
+What makes this tool particularly useful is its batch processing capabilities - you can throw a folder of document images at it, and it will process them all while tracking progress.
+It's also reasonably smart about error handling, so if one image fails, it won't crash the entire batch job.

+## How It Works

+1. Images are processed one by one or in batches
+2. Each image is sent to Google's Gemini 2.0 Flash API
+3. The LLM "sees" the document and extracts text with formatting
+4. Results can be saved as individual files or consolidated into one document
-*   Progress tracking for batch jobs.
+5. Progress is tracked throughout for longer batch jobs
-*   Robust error handling.
-*   Options for generating individual text files per image or a single consolidated output file.

-## Technologies Used
+## The Tech

-*   Python
+- Python for application and CLI implementation
-*   Google Gemini API (Flash 2.0 LLM)
+- Google Gemini API (Flash 2.0 LLM) for intelligent document "understanding"
-*   Standard Python libraries for file handling and CLI arguments
+- Command-line interface for easy batch processing
+- Progress tracking and error handling for reliability

+I found Gemini particularly good at preserving tables, columns, and document hierarchies - things that traditional OCR tools struggle with.